mikeprivette/DNS-Inpsector/README.md

 python dns_inspectah.py example.com
 ```

+By default the tool queries all DNS record types discovered from `dnspython`.
+You can limit or extend the list by editing the `types` entry in `config.ini`.

-The script will display DNS records, their summary, and the email spoofing susceptibility result.
+The script will display DNS records and a brief summary of the findings.

 ## Contributing